How to Write a Newsletter Article for Business Step-by-Step

 It can be.

-Fenwick suggests an e-newsletter should average 300 or fewer words total, which can save time and maintain engagement.
-Constant Contact has found that 20 lines of text — or about 200 words — results in the highest click-through rate for many industries.
+Fenwick suggests an e-newsletter should average 300 or fewer words total — about the length of an article.
+Constant Contact says an e-newsletter should be “as long as it needs to be,” though their data shows that 20 lines of text, about 200 words, yields the highest click-through rate for many industries.

 A diagram of the buyer's journey illustrated as a road from "Awareness" to "Purchase."
 This information can be helpful in learning how to write a short article for a newsletter.